Medical Malpractice Attorney in Tampa, FL

 Those in the medical profession are mere mortals, and like all of us, they can make mistakes.
 They don’t do this deliberately, and their intention is not to purposefully injure patients.
 But they are human beings who make errors, and often those errors are the consequence of factors which they have control over.
 Unfortunately, doctors sometimes give an inaccurate diagnosis or poorly execute their procedures or treatment, resulting in severe injuries or even death.
-If this has happened to you, you need to stand up for your rights, address the incident and hold the medical professional accountable so the practice does not continue and harm is not done to others.
+If this has happened to you, our firm’s Tampa, FL medical malpractice attorney can help you stand up for your rights, address the incident and hold the medical professional accountable so the practice does not continue and harm is not done to others.

 Malpractice occurs when a healthcare worker, doctor or surgeon makes a mistake that injures a patient.
 In order to bring a claim, you will have to prove the doctor was negligent (meaning that his actions fell below the standard of care) and that the negligence caused the injury or death.

 Examples of potential medical malpractice claims involve the following:

 - Emergency Room Errors

 - Negligent Prenatal Care

 - Unnecessary Surgery

 In 2016, Johns Hopkins Hospital published the results of a study on medical negligence and estimated that medical errors result in 250,000 deaths each year.
 This estimate ranks medical malpractice as the third leading cause of death in the United States behind heart disease and cancer.
 However, according to another study by Johns Hopkins in 2013, it was estimated that only 1% of all adverse medical incidents actually result in malpractice claims or lawsuits.
 There could be a number of reasons for this.
 Perhaps people do not know that their bad medical result might have been caused by malpractice.
 Some people may not even know they have the right to bring a medical malpractice claim if there was negligence.